 In a typical year, pitchers and catchers begin reporting around mid-February, with the rest of the squad rolling in by the end of the month.
 There are preseason games throughout March, but they can be challenging to bet on due to playing time questions and overall unpredictability.

 In the early part of the season, keep an eye on the clubs that are off to hot starts for betting purposes.
 As the season moves along, look beyond overall records and research info such as records over the last 10 games.
-Heading into the postseason, make a note of which clubs are backing in and which are entering a hot streak.
+Heading into the postseason, make a note of which clubs are backing in and which are entering with a hot streak.

 We may not have a major league team in Iowa, but it doesn’t mean there’s a lack of interest in the sport.
 Two of the most closely followed teams are in neighboring Illinois.